Cowbirds Are Calling Their Kids … Well, Actually Not

 As expected, in late May I saw and heard cowbird fledglings begging from song sparrow parents.

 In early June I was surprised to hear male cowbirds singing again.
-According to the literature they’d never left but had spent the intervening weeks monitoring the host nests to make sure their kids alone survived.
+According to the literature they’d never left but had spent the intervening weeks monitoring host nests and laying more eggs.

 By now the young cowbirds are self-sufficient but they were raised in a song sparrow world.
-It’s time for them to learn how to be cowbirds (and for their mothers to lay another batch of eggs) so their fathers are singing.
+It’s time for them to learn how to be cowbirds.
+Their parents are oblivious while their mothers lay more eggs and their fathers court females.
+The youngsters pay attention to female sounds and will start to hang out with adult females they aren’t related to.

 p.s.
 See Meredith Lombard’s photo of a chipping sparrow foster parent feeding a cowbird fledgling and a Louisiana waterthrush with its baby cowbird.
 Notice that the foster parent is smaller than the baby. 🙁